ESG Reporting Pillar

 How does this affect TCFD disclosure?

 TCFD focuses on climate-related financial risks and opportunities.
-On-site solar features in Strategy (transition opportunities), Risk Management (electricity price hedge), Metrics & Targets (Scope 2 emissions reduction), and Governance (board-level capex sign-off on net zero programmes).
+On-site solar features in Strategy (transition opportunities), Risk Management (electricity price hedge), Metrics and Targets (Scope 2 emissions reduction), and Governance (board-level capex sign-off on net zero programmes).

 Accredited and certified for UK commercial work